 Emphasis of Matter

 I draw attention to Note 11 regarding Litigations to evict the subsidiary from the land occupied and used by the subsidiary for rubber plantation.
-As at 30 September 2025, the subsidiary is in the process of filing an appeal to the Court.
+As at 30 September 2025, the subsidiary’s lawsuits are under the consideration by the Court.
 The outcome of the litigations remains uncertain and cannot be concluded at the present.
 My opinion is not modified in respect of this matter.